DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - GATE, mainly required to control the MIX ENVelope (if enabled), also possibly for LFO 1 and/or LFO 2 retriggering.
 - VEL. (optional velocities).

 These sources come, in general, from the same module (but this is not an absolute rule).
-The most common module is **MIDI->CV** (provided with VCV Rack software), or **DAW** (if you're using VCV Rack 2 Pro Edition as VST/VST3/CLAP/AU plugin from your DAW), who convert MIDI datas (by your MIDI controller, or MIDI track) to voltage equivalents to be Eurorack-compliant.
+The most common module is **MIDI->CV** (provided with VCV Rack software), or **DAW** (if you're using VCV Rack 2 Pro Edition as VST/VST3/CLAP/AU plugin from your DAW), who convert incoming MIDI datas (sent by MIDI controller, or MIDI track) to voltage equivalents to be compatible with the Eurorack standard.
 However, another polyphonic or monophonic module(s) can do exactly the same job.

-The greatest number of polyphony voices - from these sources - is always selected.
+The greatest number of polyphony voices from these sources is always selected by the _Vektor_ module.
 Minimum is 1 (meaning the _Vektor_ module is working as monophonic VCO).
 Maximum number of polyphonic voices (channels) is 16.

-:warning: Please be careful about CPU load as soon as you increase the number of polyphony voices, please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory), and speeds per vector, may require important amount of CPU resources! **Recommended polyphony setting for _Vektor_ is 4 or 8 voices**, exactly like the real Prophet VS hardware.
+:warning: Please be careful about CPU load as soon as you increase the number of polyphony voices, please keep in mind 16 polyphonic channels x 4 oscillators, plus two LFO (realtime computed waveforms), plus the MIX ENVelope who are using a lot of Pythagorean and trigonometric functions to establish vectors (trajectory) and speeds (per vector), may require an important amount of CPU resources! **Recommended polyphony setting for _Vektor_ is 4 or 8 voices**, depending your computer, exactly like the Prophet VS hardware synthesizer.

 ---